 Modern Slavery is an area that the team assesses and monitors when managing real estate assets and delivering urban regeneration schemes.
-We include specific references to the Act in all of our property management agreements, which have recently been updated and cover the whole of our managed portfolio including the related supply chain.
-In all new lease agreements we endeavour to include a requirement to comply with the Act.
+We include specific references to the Act in all of our property management agreements, which cover the whole of our managed portfolio, and in our Asset and Development Management Agreements.
+In all new lease agreements, we endeavour to include a requirement to comply with the Act.
 Across our construction and appointment documents with professional consultants in the portfolio we also endeavour to make specific reference to the Act, requiring compliance with all relevant legislation.
 Where this has not already been done, we are working on adding these clauses.
+In 2025, we will be working to advance our assessment of our Tier 1 and 2 contractors in relation to modern slavery.